flutter/website/flutter-for-react-native.md

 }
 {% endprettify %}

-In Flutter, we use [`CustomPaint`](https://docs.flutter.io/flutter/widgets/CustomPaint-class.html) widget to draw during the paint phase.
+In Flutter, we use the [`CustomPaint`](https://docs.flutter.io/flutter/widgets/CustomPaint-class.html) widget to draw during the paint phase.
 We implement abstract class [`CustomPainter`](https://docs.flutter.io/flutter/rendering/CustomPainter-class.html) and pass it to `painter` property in `CustomPaint` widget.

 <!-- skip -->
 {% prettify dart %}